 Biodynamic ingredients will always be our first choice - they are simply more than organic and we are so pleased to finally be using some UK grown biodynamic Spelt from Shire Farm in Lincolnshire.

 Our specialist organic supplier Ziegler & Co, have their own quality testing laboratories where they test for quality and gluten.
 They have helped to set up small scale agricultural cooperatives and comply with the principles of fair trade.
 They employ agronomists in Bolivia and Peru helping producers to meet organic international standards.
 Child labour is excluded and they have implemented a social security system in the communities and contribute to local infrastructure projects.
 Certified to: DIN ISO 9001-9002, ISO 14001, Organic certification to EEC 2092/91

 In view of world shortages of grains we keep looking for grains/legumes that could be grown organically in the UK and Europe.
 Our search led us to PEAS - last classed as a 'grain' in the Middle Ages.
 Peas are high in protein, pea protein in used in sports blends for body builders and in meal replacements - its easy to digest and gluten free by nature.
 To our surprise it was very difficult to find organic UK peas.
-We currenly use yellow dried peas which we mill to flour on our own mill.
-Green peas work just as well - next time you buy the only Pea bread on the market it may be luminously green!
-Organic green peas, tested for quality, are now in use!
+We currently use green dried peas which we mill to flour on our own mill.
+Pea bread dough is luminously green but the colour calms down into a just slighlty green loaf of yummy pea bread!

 Some spelt (triticum spelta) species are crossed with common wheat (triticum aestivum) to enable farmers to use fertiliser to increase the yield.
 Both are part of the wheat family (triticum) but have many different properties (it's like red cabbage and Brussels sprouts – they are both from the cabbage family but are quite different).

 These spelt breeds are known not to have been crossed with wheat (triticum aestivum):